Rari-Capital/rari-stable-pool-contracts/README.md

 ## Installation (for development and deployment)

-We had success using Truffle on Node.js `v10.21.0` with the latest version of NPM, but others had success with Node.js `v12.18.2`.
+We, as well as others, had success using Truffle on Node.js `v12.18.2` with the latest version of NPM.

 To install the latest version of Truffle: `npm install -g truffle`